IsraelShowell/Prioritask-Task-Management/README.md

 Added in app routes and templates <br>
 Users can make an account, login, and reset their password <br>

+# Version History:
+# V-0.30: (10-21-24)
+Developed the Task creation, editing, and deleting functions <br>
+Blueprint for the next task management functions are in development <br>

-# Current Features as of V-0.20:
+# Current Features as of V-0.30:
-- Version 0.20 is an internal development version, the official release version will be 1.00!
+- Version 0.30 is an internal development version, the official release version will be 1.00!

 # Future Features to Implement:
 - Task managemnt functions such as adding, editing, deleting, etc